 Crossbows are now legal in the Central zone (October 20-24, 2008), South zone

-2008).
-Click on the Florida link below for additional crossbow information.
+crossbow seasons extended by 30 days.
+Click on the Florida link below for

-Crossbows also legal for handicapped hunters by permit.
+additional crossbow information.
+Crossbows also legal for handicapped hunters by

 Crossbows may be used in designated weeks, see state regulations.
 Hunters using